Welcome to Deakin Optometry

-Delivered from the School of Medicine, the Deakin Optometry program is the Nation’s first accelerated combined-degree optometry qualification.
+Delivered by the School of Medicine in the Faculty of Health, Deakin University’s Bachelor of Vision Science/Master of Optometry course is the Nation’s first accelerated, combined-degree optometry program.

-Deakin Optometry has been granted accreditation with conditions until July 31 2016, by the Optometry Council of Australia and New Zealand.
-Graduates will automatically be able to register to practise through the Australian Health Practitioners Registration Authority.
-In turn, Deakin Optometry graduates will be able to attract Medicare benefits and work anywhere in Australia, as well as New Zealand.
+Deakin’s Bachelor of Vision Science/Master of Optometry has been granted accreditation, with conditions, to a scheduled renewal date of July 31 2016, by the Optometry Council of Australia and New Zealand.
+On completion, graduates are automatically able to register to practise through the Australian Health Practitioners Registration Authority.
+Once registered, Deakin Optometry graduates will be eligible to practice under the Medicare and PBS Systems and can work anywhere in Australia and New Zealand.

-As you'll discover on this site, the Deakin Optometry course is unique in several ways - my favourites are the emphasis on case- and team-based learning, an enormous, fully equipped clinical skills facility, partnerships with industry and a curriculum that delivers excellence across clinical, commercial and professional domains in optometry.
-Perhaps above all of this, however, Deakin Optometry graduates will have one considerable advantage over those from other institutions - time.
-The configuration of the course means that our students will save as much as three-and-two-thirds years in university, which translates to an enormous amount of earnings, in addition to allowing ‘breathing space’ to consider options such as, for example, scientific research or further studies.
+As you'll discover on this site, the Deakin Bachelor of Vision Science/Master of Optometry course is unique in several ways: The emphasis on problem- and team-based learning, an enormous, fully equipped clinical skills facility, partnerships with industry and a curriculum that delivers excellence across clinical, commercial and professional domains in optometry.
+Perhaps above all, however, Deakin Optometry graduates will have one considerable advantage over those from other institutions; time.
+The configuration of the course, through Deakin’s trimester system, means that our students will save a minimum of one-and-two-thirds academic years in university, which translates to a significant degree of earning power, in addition to allowing ‘breathing space’ to consider options such as scientific research or further studies.